01-edu/public/subjects/sortlist.fr.md

 ### Instructions

-Write a function that must:
+Écrire une fonction that must:

 - Sort the list given as a parameter, using the function cmp to select the order to apply,